 Dale’s Roadside Diner.
 Fair to middlin’ food and portion controlled!

 Other than having my crime wave squelched so early in the day, and of course the endless wind, my drive was pleasant.
 I ate breakfast and lunch at the side of the road, and enjoyed my own food for a change.
 At least when I prepare food, I don’t eat so much of it.
 Usually.

 Cows, steers, hogs, chickens, etc. do not live long in Kansas…

 Jacks down for the night at Dodge City’s Walmart lot.

-I arrived at Dodge City’s Walmart at 1530 their time.
-I was in the Central Time Zone.
-Home time was then two hours earlier.
+I arrived at Dodge City’s Walmart at 1530 their time – the Central Time Zone and home time was then two hours earlier.

 I walked into the store and checked at the customer service counter to confirm that they allowed overnight RV parking, and as usual they did.
 I walked back to the coach, moved to the section of the lot they requested I park for the night, faced into the infernal wind, and dropped the jacks.
 I was one day into my trip to Georgia!

 I wrote this travelogue and then edited and posted photos.
 Writing and editing so many photos (I’d guess that I deleted five photos for each one I used during the trip) consumed a lot of time, and I usually had plenty of time at the end of the day and it kept me busy.
 But I needed to be a bit more concise and not so trigger happy with the camera.

 I then took a walk and visited the first Hobby Lobby store I’ve ever seen.
 It had a awful lot of un-hobby stuff it seemed, but maybe home decorating is a hobby for some people.
 It seemed very well run with a very clean appearance and busy employees.
 I liked the place.
 The manager told me they have several in Kalifornistan with more to come.
 Still, I’d never seen one before.